dhruvikapdi23/flutter_bloc_mvvm_task/README.md

 samples, guidance on mobile development, and a full API reference.

 ## How to run?
-- Clone the project dhruvi_todo_task from github
+- Clone the project flutter_bloc_mvvm_task from github
 - Now open the project
 - Go to pubspec.yaml and click 'pub get' or run command 'flutter pub get' in terminal console
 - Now run the app
+- If any version issue coming then try to upgrade flutter version to 3.27